-Salary sacrifice — an easy way to boost your super.
-It can reduce your income tax bill.
+Salary sacrifice — an easy way to boost your super and reduce your income tax bill.

 How does it work?